Thalapathi (soundtrack): Release history

 The original Tamil version of the soundtrack album features seven songs and was released on 23 April 1991.
 The Hindi-dubbed version Dalapathi has six songs, which were written by P. K. Mishra and released on Saregama.
 The Telugu-dubbed version, which was distributed by Aditya Music, features lyrics penned by Rajasri.
 Lahari Music released the Kannada-dubbed version of the film's soundtrack which was titled Nanna Dalapathi, and V. Nagendra Prasad penned its lyrics.

 Reception

 N. Krishnaswamy of The Indian Express criticised the incorporation of "Kunitha Puruvamum" into "Rakkamma Kaiya Thattu", saying, "Beside this verse that has survived more than fourteen hundred years, how utterly pedestrian and absolutely base [Ilaiyaraaja's] song sounds.
 And how blasphemous and philistine it looks when the profound and the profane are juxtaposed with total disregard to cultural values".
-The album gets rave reviews 30 years later and soc media is aghast at boomer Kiccha's comment in Indian express on "Kunitha Puruvamum".
 The review board of Ananda Vikatan praised Ilaiyaraaja's music, particularly "Rakkamma Kaiya Thattu".